Retrieve page URLs

 // If a page requested in Spanish uses English content

-// due to language fallback, its URL will still use the 'spanish'
+// due to language fallback, its URL will use the 'english'

 //